happygoals/takeaways/index.md

 ### Quick start

 1. Use the search bar on the top
-2. Type the topic title or keywords
+2. Input the topic title or keywords

 ## About the template of the documents